Hybrid immediate-mode framework — no virtual DOM, no diffing. GPU-accelerated via Metal, OpenGL, and WebGPU. 50+ widgets, 6 companion libraries.

 Time-travel debugging — scrub back through app state frame-by-frame with a built-in debugger window.
 Headless testing — runs all layout and widget logic without a display server.
 Theme system — dark, light, custom themes with a live theme picker widget.

 Command registry with global hotkeys and a fuzzy-search command palette.
-35 example applications ship with the framework.
+53 example apps ship with the framework.
 CI runs on every commit.

-Single-line input to full multi-cursor code editor — go-edit covers the full spectrum.
+Single-line input to full multi-cursor code editor — go-edit handles the range.
 Piece-table undo with infinite history.
 Syntax highlighting with pluggable grammars.
 Completion hooks for LSP integration.

 Tiled raster and vector maps with projection handling — OSM, WMS, and custom tile sources.
 Kinetic pan and zoom.
-Markers, polylines, polygons, and circles as first-class overlay primitives.
+Markers, polylines, polygons, and circles for geospatial overlays.

 Legend, gallery, and overview companion widgets.
 Geospatial overlays with coordinate transforms.
 Every map is a standard go-gui widget — compose it with charts, tables, or forms in the same window.